karimyouse/alumni-system/README.md

 # PTC Alumni Tracking System

+A modern, multi-role web platform designed to connect **graduates, colleges, companies, and administrators** in one centralized ecosystem.
-A web-based platform developed to strengthen communication and engagement between the college, alumni, companies, and system administrators.
-The system provides a centralized environment for managing alumni profiles, job opportunities, workshops, scholarships, announcements, recommendations, notifications, reports, and support requests.
+The system helps manage alumni engagement, job opportunities, workshops, scholarships, notifications, support requests, and institutional follow-up through a professional academic interface.

+---

-## Project Overview
+## Overview

-The **PTC Alumni Tracking System** was designed to address the need for a structured digital platform that connects graduates with their academic institution and the labor market.
-It supports multiple user roles and provides each role with dedicated features and dashboards.

-The system improves alumni follow-up, facilitates opportunity sharing, supports institutional reporting, and enhances collaboration between the college and partner companies.
+The **PTC Alumni Tracking System** was developed to provide Palestine Technical College with a practical and scalable solution for alumni affairs management.
+It addresses the gap between graduates, the college, and employers by offering a structured digital platform that supports communication, opportunity sharing, and long-term alumni tracking.

+This project simulates a real institutional environment with separate dashboards, realistic workflows, approval processes, notifications, and role-based permissions.

+---

-## Main Objectives
+## Key Features

-- Build a centralized alumni management system
+- Multi-role authentication system
+- Separate dashboard for each user role
+- Alumni profile and opportunity tracking
+- Job posting and application workflow
-- Improve communication between alumni, college, and companies
+- Workshop publishing and registration
+- Scholarships management
-- Enable companies to publish job opportunities and workshops
+- Recommendations and leaderboard
-- Allow the college to manage content and monitor alumni engagement
-- Provide administrators with control over system settings, users, and reports
+- Real-time notification workflow
+- Support request and tracking system
+- Admin system settings management
+- Arabic and English language support
+- Dark and light mode support
+- Role-based dashboard themes
-- Offer a professional, modern, and user-friendly interface
+- Responsive and modern UI

+---

 ## User Roles

 ### Alumni
 Alumni users can:

-- Sign in and manage their profiles
+- Sign in and manage their profile
-- Browse and apply for job opportunities
+- Browse available job opportunities
+- Apply for jobs
 - Register for workshops
-- View available scholarships
+- View and apply for scholarships
 - Receive recommendations
-- Track their applications
+- Track submitted applications
 - View leaderboard rankings
 - Receive notifications

 ### College
 College users can:

-- Manage alumni data
+- Manage alumni records
-- Publish and manage workshops
+- Publish and manage college workshops
 - Publish and manage scholarships
-- Post college job opportunities
+- Publish college job opportunities
-- Review and approve or reject company-submitted jobs and workshops
+- Review company-submitted jobs and workshops
+- Approve or reject content before publishing
-- View applicants and registrations
+- View job applicants and workshop registrations
 - Publish announcements
-- View reports
+- Access reports

 ### Company
 Company users can:

-- Register and log in
+- Register and access company dashboard
-- Post job opportunities
+- Publish job opportunities
 - Propose workshops
 - Browse alumni
-- Review applications
+- Review received applications
-- Receive notifications when content is approved or rejected
+- Receive approval or rejection notifications from the college

-### Admin / Super Admin
+### Admin
 Admin users can:

 - Manage users
-- Manage content
+- Manage platform content
-- Review reports
+- Access reports
-- Manage system settings
+- Update system settings
-- Update institution name
+- Change institution name
-- Change the public/admin primary color
+- Customize admin/public primary color
-- Track backup status
+- Track last backup status
 - Access support center features

-## Core Features

-- Multi-role authentication system
-- Public homepage with system overview
-- Separate dashboard for each role
-- Alumni profile management
-- Job posting and application workflow
-- Workshop creation and registration
-- Scholarship publishing and application
-- Notifications system
-- Recommendations feature
-- Leaderboard
-- Support request and ticket tracking
-- Admin settings panel
-- Role-based theme styling
-- Arabic and English language support
-- Dark and light mode support
+---

-## Approval Workflow
+## Workflow Logic

-The system includes a structured approval workflow:
+The system includes a realistic academic workflow:

-- **Company jobs and workshops** require college review before becoming visible to alumni
+- **Company-submitted jobs and workshops** require **college approval**
-- **College jobs and workshops** are published directly by the college
+- **College-created jobs and workshops** can be managed directly by the college
-- The college can:
-  - approve or reject company submissions
-  - view applicants/registrations
+- **Alumni only see approved content**
+- **Notifications** are triggered when:
-  - edit and delete only college-owned content
+  - a company submits new content
+  - the college approves or rejects content
+  - new opportunities become available to alumni

+---

-## Theme and UI Logic
+## UI / UX Highlights

-The platform uses a modern academic design with:
+- Clean academic interface
+- Distinct login color theme for each role

-- Role-based dashboard themes
+- Dedicated color identity for each dashboard
-- Dedicated role colors in the login form
+- Admin-controlled color reflected in:
-- Admin color customization through system settings
+  - Admin dashboard
-- Public homepage color linked to the admin primary color setting
+  - Public homepage
-- Responsive layout for desktop and mobile screens
+- Responsive layout for desktop and mobile
+- Consistent visual hierarchy and modern styling

+---

-## Technologies Used
+## Technology Stack

 ### Backend
 - Laravel